dronekit/dronekit-android/doc/first_app.rst

 Now we need to:

-1. Add a ServiceManager instance to manage the communication to 3DR Services.
+1. Add a ControlTower instance to manage the communication to 3DR Services.
 2. Connect to 3DR Services on start, disconnect on stop of the MainAcvitity

 Result: